 - Explain the importance of management accounting in financial decisions.
 (10 marks, 2017)

 Human Resource Management – HRM can be covered from ‘Human Resource Management’ by K Aswathappa.

 Paper II strategy

 Paper II is application-based.
-It contains numericals and case studies.
+It contains numerical and case studies as well.
 This makes it scoring.
 However, it also makes practice essential if you want to do well.

 Quantitative Techniques in Decision-Making – For this section, you can refer to ‘Quantitative Approaches to Management’ by Levin and Rubin.
 Repeated areas asked are: mean, median, mode, graphical method in linear programming, numerical on simplex method, Bayes Theorem, correlation and regression line.

 Production and Operations Management – This is the lengthiest section in the entire syllabus.
 You can use ‘Operations Management’ by Heizer and Render.